MeLlamoPablo/clapp/tutorials/Defining-the-command-function.md

 }
 ```

-### Returning a message
+## Returning data

 Generally, you want to return a message to the user with the feedback about the operation they just did.

+#### Returning a message

-In your command function, you can `return` a string that will be redirected to your `onReply` function, using the same context that was passed into your command function.
+In your command function, you can `return` a `string` that will be redirected to your `onReply` function (in the `msg` parameter), using the same context that was passed into your command function.
 For instance:

 ```javascript
 // Command function